katieamazing/katieamazing.github.io/_posts/2016-07-29-fruit-bat-game.md

 ---
 layout: post
-title: A Fruit Bat Game made with Love
+title: A Fruity Game Made with Löve
 date: 2016-07-29
 ---

 Like the rest of the world, I have been getting excited about procedural generation.
 I thought it might be fun to make a simple Pac-Man-like game to feature an infinitely generated maze.
-I chose to work in Lua within the LOVE2d framework to keep pushing myself to learn new languages - and I'm finding that the more GUI output I do in different languages, the easier I find it to identify and exploit the commonalities.
+I chose to work in Lua within the LÖVE2d framework to keep pushing myself to learn new languages - and I'm finding that the more GUI output I do in different languages, the easier I find it to identify and exploit the commonalities.

 The Maze Part